Corporate Portraits Photography

 - I portrayed the scenographer as someone who loves theatricality.

 - The developer is in the last photo in the series.
 Imagine a programmer who has never taken professional photos!
-Well, it was a phenomenal experience – I’m proud of the result of this photo shooting.
+Well, it was a phenomenal experience – I’m proud of the result of this photo shoot.

 Choice of the background tone